 accusing anyone here: as usual, I am just trying to formulate a logical

 conclusion that is consistent with certain premises.
-To

 accuse me of being "evil" for attracting attention to this problem is

-patently absurd, but countless people did that, and I haven't received
+laughable, but countless people did that, and I haven't received

 any apologies yet.